jmunixusers/presentations/tmux.md

-Now I'm sure you've opened an ungodly number of terminals and are wondering how to close them, well prefix + `x` has you there, will close the current terminal after a confirmation window pops up on the bottom in a different color. type `y` if you are sure you want your window closed. you can also type `exit` directly into the terminal and tmux will handle the pane closing perfectly.
+Now I'm sure you've opened an ungodly number of terminals and are wondering how to close them, well prefix + `x` has you there, will close the current terminal after a confirmation window pops up on the bottom in a different color.
+Type `y` if you are sure you want your window closed.
+You can also type `exit` directly into the terminal and Tmux will handle the pane closing perfectly.

 Quick ref:
 * prefix + `%` : split horizontally